chiubaca/notes/permanent-notes/everest-basecamp.md

   - hiking
   - wellbeing
 ---

-WIP blog about my hike to Everest basecamp

-On the 2nd April 2023 I made it to Everest Basecamp.
+On the 11th October 2022 I signed up for an opportunity to hike Everest Basecamp for [work](https://neverbland.com/blog/neverbland-dev-team-sign-up-for-everest-basecamp) .On the 2nd April 2023 I made it to Everest Basecamp.
 It was probably one of the most physically demanding things I have ever done.
 I endured altitude sickness, sleep depravation, freezing temperatures and I don't regret any part of it.

 Lots of people have made it to basecamp before me but this is how it went for me.

 ## Day 1 - Arrival at Lukkla (1800m)

 The team and I arrive at Lukkla on tiny and shaky plane and hiked our first 8k to a tiny teahouse in Phakding.

 ![the btbc team at lukkla](attachments/GOPR0235.jpg)

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8773766993" data-style="standard"></div>

 ## Day 2 - Hike to Namche Bazaar